 Multi Role Concept

 The Multi Role Helicopter (MRH) concept evolved during the Vietnam War but was subsequently taken over by the requirement of dedicated AH as an anti armour/anti tank weapon system due to the threats from the ground.
 However the nature of wars to be fought has undergone a major change in the last few years with emphasis on non conventional operations.
+World over, the armed forces are looking at this concept and requirement, particularly for counter insurgency and counter terrorist operations.
+The MRH is basically a utility/troop carrying helicopter built with provisions for armament fitment or duly modified for the same.

 The MRH can be fielded for roles such as ground attack, air assault, cargo, surveillance and troop transport.
 The size of such helicopters is generally between cargo and light observation helicopters.
 The basic armament on these helicopters would generally be restricted to guns and rockets; however air to ground and air to air missiles are also reported to be a part of armament of some MRH primarily putting them in the class of armed helicopters.